CMU-Graphics/Scotty3D/assignments/A4/T2-skeleton.md

 </p>

 Once you have implemented these basic kinematics, you should be able to define skeletons, set their positions at a collection of keyframes, and watch the skeleton smoothly interpolate the motion (see the [user guide](https://cmu-graphics.github.io/Scotty3D-docs/guide/animate_mode/) for an explanation of the interface and some demo videos).

 We have provided an example skeleton in `media/js3d/A4-human.js3d` that should behave similar to how a normal human's skeleton and joints should behave.
+To test if you have correctly implemented forward kinematics, you should be able to see a skeleton rig and rotate any bone around their local $x$, $y$ and $z$ axes (using the `pose` slider on the left side).
+The rings are slightly buggy in that increasing the pose for $x$ will rotate the bone CCW while increasing $y$ or $z$ will rotate the bone CW (and also jump at varying times), so it's better to test using the slider.

+An incorrect implementation of `bind_pose` will mean you won't have a skeleton rig, while an incorrect implementation of `current_pose` will mean you won't be able to properly rotate any of the bones.

 We have also provided some test cases for computing the bind_pose and current_pose - feel free to write more if you wish to extensively test through the test cases.